Code-Institute-Submissions/Vibrant-Future-Foundation/README.md

 ### Media Section

-This section is repeated at the end of the content section of every page which has sign up , social media links and contact options to the users.
+This section is repeated at the end of the content section of who we are , what we do and join us page which has sign up , social media links and contact options to the users.

 * _Sign-Up_